akastellakis/financial-modeling-gan/README.md

 # Analysis and Modeling of Financial Time Series

-This Jupyter notebook is designed to provide insights into historical trends and forecast future movements in financial time series data.
-It employs data analysis, machine learning, and predictive modeling techniques to facilitate these analyses.
+This is a self-explanatory Jupyter notebook that leverages data analysis, machine learning, and predictive modeling techniques to gain insights into historical trends and forecast future movements.

 ## Getting Started